Designing a Labor Intelligence System

 Manager

-I changed a shift at 2pm and the budget didn't update until the next morning.
+The budget didn't update until the next morning.

 Shift Lead